ilblackdragon/contracts/sputnikdao/README.md

         - If this vote achieves >50% of council members saying "YES" - it executes action on success.
  - Upgradability with super majority vote of the council

-Voting policy:
+Voting policy is a list of amounts and number or percentage of votes required.
+Where the last number in the list is used for all the non payouts (let's call it MAX_VOTE).

+Specific voting:
  - There is a policy that defines for `Payout` proposals at different `amount` how much "YES" votes are required.
 For non-`Payout` proposals - it's always 1/2 + 1 of council.
  - If there is 0 "NO" votes and given "YES" votes - the expiration date updates to current time + cooldown time.
- - If there is at least 1 "NO" then 1/2 + 1 of "YES" votes is required.
+ - If there is at least 1 "NO" then MAX_VOTE of "YES" votes is required.
- - If there is 1/2 + 1 "NO" votes - the proposal gets rejected and bond not returned
+ - If there is MAX_VOTE "NO" votes - the proposal gets rejected and bond not returned
  - If there is no super majority and time to withdraw have passed - proposal fails and the bond gets returned.

+For example, voting policy:
+  - `[(0, NumOrRation::Ration(1, 2))]` -- meaning that for any amount or vote MAX_VOTE = 1/2 + 1 is used.
+  - `[(100, NumOrRation::Number(2)), (10000000, NumOrRation::Ration(2, 3))]` -- if amount is below 100 - 2 votes is enough within grace period.
+Otherwise MAX_VOTE = 2/3 + 1 to pass any larger proposal or add/remove council members.

 Target audience for v1: [ToDo]